 2. Reactive — What must or should I do?

 SWOT application — Consider content contingencies you can create to counter weaknesses (what you should do) and threats (what you must do).

 3. Cyclical — What do I do again and again?

 SWOT application — The predictability of cyclical behaviors can inform planning for the creation of strategic content needed to maintain your strengths and success over time.

 4. Proactive — What can I plan to do?

 SWOT application — Once you’ve identified opportunities as part of your SWOT analysis, the proactive flow can inform short-term projects that can help with the achievement of larger goals.

 5. Envisioned — What can I ultimately achieve?

 SWOT application — Envisioning can help you hone in on the creation of content needed to maintain strengths and identify long term measures of success.

-Leveraging the levels of your brand experience.
+Leverage the levels of your brand experience when employing SWOT analysis.